ignitedcms/gozen/README.md

 ```

 ### Important
-This project is currently in development, so is subject to frequent changes
+This project is currently in development, so is subject to frequent changes.